Lucas Samaras: Early life and education

+Life and work

-Eventually Samaras found success as a visual artist and moved out of his parents' home after his 1961 exhibit “The Art of Assemblage” was shown in the Museum of Modern Art.
-Samaras stayed in New York and his dismantled bedroom was reinstalled in the Green Gallery.
+Eventually Samaras found success as a visual artist and moved out of his parents' home after his 1961 exhibit "The Art of Assemblage" was shown in the Museum of Modern Art.
+Samaras constructed room environments that contained elements from his own personal history.
+He stayed in New York and his dismantled bedroom was reinstalled in the Green Gallery.
 Samaras ever only hung his own art and that of Chuck Close in his New York apartment.

-Interior design

-Samaras constructed room environments that contained elements from his own personal history.

-Self-portraits

 His "Auto-Interviews" were a series of text works that were "self-investigatory" interviews.
 The primary subject of his photographic work is his own self-image, generally distorted and mutilated.
-He worked with multi-media collages, and by manipulating the wet dyes in Polaroid photographic film to create what he calls "Photo-Transformations".
-Of the diverse nature and output of his body of work New York Times arts journalist Grace Glueck said in 1996 that "There appears to be not one Lucas Samaras, but several artists of that name”.
+In 1973, he began working with multi-media collages, and by manipulating the wet dyes in Polaroid photographic film to create what he calls "Photo-Transformations".
+Of the diverse nature and output of his body of work New York Times arts journalist Grace Glueck said in 1996 that "There appears to be not one Lucas Samaras, but several artists of that name".

 Samaras was represented by Pace Gallery from 1965.
 He represented Greece at the 53rd Venice Biennale in 2009 with the multi-installation "PARAXENA" in the Greek Pavilion in the Giardini.
 Samaras' sculpture Stiff Box 12 has been outside the University of Michigan Museum of Art since 1997.
 He was the subject of several portraits by Chuck Close, in media including painting, daguerreotype, and tapestry.

 Samaras died of complications from a fall in New York City on March 7, 2024, at the age of 87.